Hendrix College's computer science program functions within Hendrix's mission and its motto of

 - Create and demonstrate software that correctly solves realistic problems with open-ended scope.

-- Create, apply, and understand multiple levels of algorithmic and data abstraction to manage the complexity of hardware and software.
+- Employ multiple levels of algorithmic and data abstraction to manage system complexity.

 - Employ mathematical ideas in a computing context.

 - Create, implement, and evaluate software abstractions that model complex phenomena.

 - Create, apply, and understand the software abstractions that manage interaction with hardware.

 - As part of a team, develop robust software artifacts that successfully enable their users to achieve their goals.